JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

 Fleet's Smart Mode selects the appropriate code-processing engine.

 When targeting iOS, navigation, refactoring, and debugging are all available across languages used in the project.
-That allows managing a mixed-language codebase with ease.
+That helps manage a mixed-language codebase with ease.
 Fleet has full support for Swift, so you can easily extend and maintain the native parts of your application as well.

 ## Prepare your development environment